maxprobably/maxdale.me/index.md

 ## Thanks for stopping by!

-This website is under construction.
-Check back later!
+This website is under construction, so check back later!
 In the meantime, chat with me on [Twitter](https://twitter.com/maximedale) or check out one of these resources/organizations:

 - [Tails OS](https://tails.boum.org/)
 - [Qubes OS](https://www.qubes-os.org/)